Duke University, J.D., 1991

 University of Michigan, B.A., 1988

-Steve Willen's practice areas include corporate finance, mergers and acquisitions, general corporate and commercial matters, and equity investing.
-He has represented a variety of public and private company borrowers in financings, working primarily with energy, industrial and manufacturing companies.
-Steve has also represented institutional equity investors and venture capital investors in connection with making equity investments, and he has represented commercial lenders in a variety of syndicated loan transactions.
+Steve Willen's practice areas include corporate finance, project finance, commodity finance, mergers and acquisitions, general corporate and commercial matters, and equity investing.
+He has represented a variety of public and private company borrowers in financings in the U.S. and abroad, working primarily with energy, industrial and manufacturing companies.
+Steve has also represented commercial lenders in a variety of syndicated loan transactions and project financings, and he has represented institutional equity investors and venture capital investors in connection with making equity investments.

 In addition to his transactional practice, Steve works closely with several clients on a regular basis in connection with their general corporate and commercial matters.

 - Woodward/White, Inc., The Best Lawyers in America, mergers and acquisitions, 2013-18

 Since 1999, represented Duke Energy Corporation and its affiliates in a variety of corporate financings and other matters.
 In the last two years, financings include several $1 billion bridge credit facilities and an $8 billion master credit facility.

 Since 2008, represented Alliance One International, Inc., a publicly held global leaf tobacco merchant, in connection with its credit needs and various other matters.
 Credit needs are global in nature with financings in more than 15 different countries and which range from $5 million to $1 billion.
 Examples of recent financings include a $1.025 billion refinancing with a first lien syndicated credit facility and second lien debt issued under Rule 144A, a $335 million ABL credit facility and a 144A issuance for refinancing first lien debt, and commodity-style financings in Africa exceeding $1 billion in aggregate.